A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - US Open Media Day at 11am ET on Ashe Stadium, with players answering questions.
 Fans must register for the event via Fan Pass.

-- SAT-SUN AUG 26-27: Go see top players practicing up close by taking advantage of free access to the US Open grounds the day before the main tournament begins to watch practice sessions – it’s one of the best-kept secrets that the grounds are open to the public all day.
+- Free access to practice sessions: Go see top players practicing up close by taking advantage of free access to the US Open grounds the day before the main tournament begins to watch practice sessions – it’s one of the best-kept secrets that the grounds are open to the public all day.

 Box 4: What to Bring and What NOT to bring (Backpacks not allowed!)